pchemguy/ChatGPTExploratoryPrompting/README.md

 - `Is persistent memory on?`
 - `Show me persistent memory and explain how I can modify it`
 - `Show me the temporary context for this chat and explain how I can modify it`

-A [separate page][MemoryManagementQnA] includes an extended collection of prompts and answers related to memory management.
+Separate pages include a [short tutorial][MemoryManagementDemo] and an [extended collection of prompts and answers][MemoryManagementQnA] related to memory management.

 ## Ask ChatGPT to help you generate, debug, and improve prompts